-Hi, my name is Gabbey and I am the founder of Hope and Healing Social Work and Counselling as well as the Take Your Pineapples Out suicide awareness and prevention campaign.
+Hi, my name is Gabbey and I am the founder, owner and operator of Hope and Healing Social Work and Counselling.
+I also created the Take Your Pineapples Out campaign that aims to raise awareness and start gentle conversations about the prickly subject of suicide.
 I am an accredited mental health social worker and I have been working in the community sector on the Sunshine Coast since 2006.

 In my time as a social worker I have worked with individuals right across the lifespan from babies and children, to youth and adolescents, adults and our older residents.
-I have worked with families, pregnant women, single people, men, women, Aboriginal and Torres Straight Islander People, and LGBTI individuals and couples.
-I have worked with people in the deaf community and individuals from culturally and linguistically diverse backgrounds.
-I have worked in parenting programs, homelessness, domestic violence, social enterprises and I have focused the last 5 years of my career working in mental health as this is where my passion truly lies.
-In working in the area of mental health I have been able to combine all of my past working experiences to be able to provide a holistic mental health service that looks at all aspects of mental illness not just the internal.
+I have worked with families, pregnant women, single individuals, men, Veterans, Indigenous Australian, the LGBTIQ+ community and many others.
+I have worked with people in the deaf community and individuals from culturally and linguistically

 Why the Origami Crane?

-When trying to think of a name for my private practice I knew I wanted to use the symbol of the origami crane, so why not use the meaning behind it "Hope and Healing" ~ Gabbey
+When trying to think of a name for my private practice I knew I wanted to use the symbol of the origami crane, so why not use the meaning behind it for the name "Hope and Healing"- Gabbey

 As humans we are hardwired for connection.
 We come into this world 100% dependent on connection for survival.
-Sometimes there are ruptures in that connection that impact on that early connection that can shape our future connections.
+Sometimes there are ruptures in that early connection that impact on and shape our future connections and the way in which we relate to others.
 At Hope and Healing Social Work and Counselling, repairing ruptured connections or working on building new connections is a fundamental part of the healing work that we will do.

 I pride myself on my reliability.
 If I say I am going to do something I will do it, if I book an appointment with you I will keep it.
 Obviously sometimes, circumstances beyond my control such as sickness will arise and I will need to cancel, however aside from that I am always true to my word.
 By being true to my word that will also help you to build trust in me and maybe I will be the first person you have been able to build trust in and I know for many people that is not an easy thing.